 Donations can be made through third-party software or with Bits, Twitch’s on-platform currency.
 Viewers can subscribe to channels at one of three tiers.
-Tier one costs 4.99 USD, tier two costs 9.99 USD, and tier 3 costs 24.99 USD.
+Tier 1 costs 4.99 USD, Tier 2 costs 9.99 USD, and Tier 3 costs 24.99 USD.
 Subscribers get to watch the channel ad-free and have access to the channel emotes that the streamer has uploaded.
 Many broadcasters offer additional benefits to their subscribers.
 If this is the case, they generally detail the perks on their profile.
-A channel must have affiliate status to accept Bits or subscriptions.
-Read How to Become a Twitch Affiliate in 7 Days for tips on reaching this milestone.
+A channel must have Twitch affiliate status to accept Bits or subscriptions.

 Streamers can also earn by creating deals with sponsors or through affiliate sales.
-They can also make money through selling (or trading) their skills to other broadcasters.
+They can also make money by selling (or trading) their skills to other broadcasters.

 The goal of the event is to celebrate gaming and the streaming community.
 There are general announcements about new changes to the platform and workshops for broadcasters at every level.

 While Twitch is still top dog in streaming platforms, it has its share of competitors.
 While there are many platforms, the most popular are YouTube Gaming and Facebook Gaming.